SFU-Archives/digital-transfer/procedures/appendices/c-post-transfer.md

 If any of these situations apply, contact the Archives to request a retrieval.
 - Refer to the [Transfer Completed Notices](../standard-producers/04-completion.md#41-receive-completion-notice) you received from Archives to locate the file in an accession.
-- Email `moveit@sfu.ca` to request a copy, providing the `File title`and `Accession number`.
+- Email `archives@sfu.ca` or `moveit@sfu.ca` to request a copy, providing the `File title`and `Accession number`.
-- An archivist will consult with you to determine the best method of delivery (e.g. via SFU Vault)/
+- An archivist will consult with you to determine the best method of delivery (e.g. via SFU Vault).

 Do not "return" your copy when you no longer need it for reference.
 - The Archives retains the original file; what it has sent you is a copy.